Welcome to

 Snow Depth

-From Glacier Gorge Trailhead to Alberta Falls, the trail is mostly free of snow.
+5/27 - From Glacier Gorge Trailhead to Alberta Falls, the trail is mostly free of snow.
 From Alberta Falls to Mills Lake, the trail is wet, muddy, and there are patches of snow on the trail.
-From Mills Lake to Black Lake, the trail is covered with hard-packed snow and ice.
+From Mills Lake to Black Lake, sections of the trail go back and forth between being snow free and covered with snow and ice.
+Black Lake area and above is still covered with snow.
+5/27 - Fern Lake Trailhead to Fern Falls, this trail is mostly free of snow and ice.
+Wildlife, including new mothers with young, have been seen in the area.
+Keep your distance.
+Fern Falls to Fern Lake is impacted by snow.
+Fern Lake to Odessa Lake is still covered with hard-packed snow and ice.
+5/22 -The trail to Cub Lake is now free of snow and ice.
+Early summer has arrived with wild flowers beginning to bloom.
+5/20 - The trail to Gem Lake is now free of snow and ice.
+5/19 - The Sprague Lake Loop Trail is free of snow and ice.
 5/19 - Wild Basin.
 The lower elevation section of the trail to Ouzel Lake is mostly free of snow.
 Expect patches of snow on the trail near the Ouzel/Bluebird Junction.
-5/18 -The trail to Cub Lake is mostly free of snow.
-Some sections are wet and muddy.
-Traction devices are not needed.
 West Side - At lower elevations, trails are wet and muddy.
 Expect snow at higher elevations.
 On trails with snow and ice, traction devices are advised.
 Sky Pond - Traverses an avalanche-prone area and a waterfall, which it is icy.

 Fern Lake - The area drifts significantly in winter in the burned area.